 Did you get an invitation to a black-tie wedding?
-A formal dress code requirement might have you wondering exactly what to wear and where to find the perfect formal wedding guest dress or other attire.
+A formal dress code requirement might have you wondering exactly what to wear and where to find the perfect formal dress floor-length gown or other formal wedding attire.
 But don't worry, this shopping guide is here to make it easy to get dressed for a formal black-tie wedding.

-We've collected some of the best dresses to wear to black-tie weddings in an easy-to-shop format.
+We've collected some of the best wedding guest dresses to wear to formal and black-tie weddings in an easy-to-shop format.
 We'll go over some of the dress code guidelines for what to wear to a black-tie wedding.
-And. lastly, we'll show you where to shop for some of the best gowns, dresses, tuxes and other attire for a black-tie wedding.
+And, lastly, we'll show you where to shop for some of the best gowns, dresses, tuxes, and other attire for a black-tie wedding.

-Our editors select the gowns and dress we feature.
+Our editors select the gowns and dresses we feature.
 Commissionable affiliate links are used in the images and links to shopping sources.

 Image credits and shopping sources: 1.
 Mac Duggal Floral Cap Sleeve Gown from Anthropologie 2.
 Regal Arrival Teal Mermaid Maxi Dress from Lulus 3.
 Anya Statement Dress in Red Plum from Asos 4.
 Veria Silk Dress from Reformation

 The Best Gowns and Wedding Guest Dresses for Formal or Black Tie Weddings

 Each wedding season we look through all of our favorite sources for wedding guest dresses and pick out the best of the best.
 Then we organize them by formality, color, season, style of wedding, and more to create this collection of wedding guest dresses.
 If you're heading to a black-tie or formal wedding where a full-length gown is in order, these formal gowns and dresses for black-tie dress codes have been picked just for guests to help you find the perfect dress.
 If you're a male wedding guest or tuxedo wearer, here's where we keep more tuxedos for weddings and women's tuxedos.